rscustom/rocksmith-custom-song-toolkit/RocksmithToolkitLib.Tests/Resources/ReadMe.txt

 Right Mouse Click on 'Solution RocksmithCustomSongCreator' then select 'Run Unit Test' from dropdown list, or use Ctrl+U,R

+Select ReShaper, Windows, Unit Test Sessions to see unit test progress.
+It may be necessary to restart/reload the entire Solution if all the unit test are not shown in the window (Reshaper issue/workaround).

 Note: Unit tests should always be run from Debug mode because the RocksmithToolkit*.Test projects are only built while in Debug mode.